-Table 17.25.040(A) Standards Transparancy 6 , 25 th Street / 37 th Street / 38 th Street/ Vernon Avenue, minimum None Transparancy 6 , Local Street, minimum None Open Space Open Space 7 per unit, minimum 150 square feet Common Open Space 8 per unit, minimum 75 square feet Ground/Podium Level Open Space, percent of lot, minimum 9 5% Any use listed in Table 17.25.020(A) or 17.25.020(B) under "Primarily Re Office Uses," "Primarily Civic/Institutional Uses," as well as Hotels, shall be use.
-Active uses shall cover at least 30% of the ground floor, excluding parkin They shall also cover at least 30% of the building frontage along Santa Fe Ave shall not apply to industrial or warehouse use classifications which are n 17.25.020(B) Mechanical equipment, elevator shafts, and architectural features are per maximum height limit by up to 12 feet with a maximum horizontal dimension of 3.
-Within the block between 38th Street and Vernon Avenue, on the east side the Satna Fe Avenue setback shall match the setback of adjacent legacy stru 3 feet. considered an active og and loading areas. enue.
-This regulation ot included in Table mitted to exceed the of 30 feet. of Santa Fe Avenue, 4.
-Dedication shall be required to establish a 12-foot minimum sidewalk.
-5. Publicly accessible open spaces, such as paseos or plazas, shall be exempt from the calculation.
-6. "Transparency" means of a minimum percentage of that portion of a street-facing exterior wall, which is between 2 feet and 12 feet above the sidewalk grade, which is visually open to the building interior, including untinted, unfrosted, and non-reflective windows, doorways and other openings.
+Table 17.25.040(A) Standards 1 Transparancy 6 , 25 th Street / 37 th Street / 38 th Street/ Vernon Avenue, None minimum N Transparancy 6 , Local Street, minimum None Open Space 450 6 4 Open Space 7 per unit, minimum 150 square feet Common Open Space 8 per unit, minimum 75 square feet Ground/Podium Level Open Space, percent of lot, minimum 9 5% 1.
+Any use listed in Table 17.25.020(A) or 17.25.020(B) under "Primarily Re Office Uses," "Primarily Civic/Institutional Uses," as well as Hotels, shall be use.
+Active uses shall cover at least 30% of the ground floor, excluding parkin They shall also cover at least 30% of the building frontage along Santa Fe Ave shall not apply to industrial or warehouse use classifications which are no 17.25.020(B) considered an active ag and loading areas. enue.
+This regulation ot included in Table 2.
+Mechanical equipment, elevator shafts, and architectural features are per maximum height limit by up to 12 feet with a maximum horizontal dimension of 3.
+Within the block between 38 th Street and Vernon Avenue, on the east side of Santa Fe Avenue, the Satna Fe Avenue setback shall match the setback of adjacent legacy structures, plus or minus 3 feet.
+4. Dedication shall be required to establish a 12-foot minimum sidewalk.
+5. Publicly accessible open spaces, such as paseos or plazas, shall b calculation. be exempt from the 6.
+"Transparency" means of a minimum percentage of that portion of a street-facing exterior wall, which is between 2 feet and 12 feet above the sidewalk grade, which is visually open to the building interior, including untinted, unfrosted, and non-reflective windows, doorways and other openings.
 Walkways, driveways, paseos and plazas are omitted from the calculation.
 7. "Open Space" means any open-air space which is designed for specific recreational purposes, including active and passive activities.
 Open space includes yards (except the required front yard setback), courtyards, balconies, decks, porches, roof decks and patios.
 Open space does not include driveways, aisles, parking spaces, or side or rear yards less than 8 feet in width or front setback areas.
-8. "Common Open Space" means usable open space designed and intended or enjoyment by residents or guests, with a minimum dimension of 15 feet. d for the common use 9.
+"Common Open Space" means usable open space designed and intended or enjoyment by residents or guests, with a minimum dimension of 15 feet. for the common use 9.
 Industrial or warehouse use classifications which are not included in Tabl meet this requirement through a publicly accessible open space connected to t to Design Review.
 A widened sidewalk, enhanced with landscaping, furnitur shall be an acceptable form of publicly accessible open space for these uses, not allowed. the street and subject e, lighting and/or art,